thomgrand/fim-python/paper.md

 # Statement of need

+The eikonal equation has many practical applications, including cardiac electrophysiology, image processing and geoscience, to approximate wave propagation through a medium.
+In the example of cardiac electrophysiology [@franzone2014mathematical], the electrical activation times $\phi$ are computed throughout the anisotropic heart muscle with varying conduction velocities $D$.

 ``fim-python`` tries to wrap the FIM for CPU and GPU into an easy-to-use Python package for multiple evaluations with a straight-forward installation over [PyPI](https://pypi.org/).
+This should provide engineers and researchers alike with an accessible tool that allows evaluations of the eikonal equation for general scenarios.

 # References